-This device is equipped with a safety-tested power cord which may only be connected to a grounded shockproof power outlet.
-If you do not use the power supply cable, use a flexible cable with the following features:
+This device is supplied with a safety-tested power supply cable and may only be connected to a grounded SCHUKO socket outlet.

+If you do not use the power cable, use a flexible cable which is rated for the maximum current consumption and maximum ambient temperature of the device and also complies with the safety regulations of the country in which the device is installed.